 Kashgar Bazaar is festooned with traditions and ancient history and has become famous throughout Asia, attracting merchants from as far as Pakistan and Kirghizstan; some tourists come especially to see it.
 Zhiren Street is an old street where craftsmen still produce their fare.
 It’s easy to lose your sense of time and direction as you wonder this bazaar, but don’t worry your guide will lead you through the maze.

 Today you will get to see one of the best kept secrets in China: Lake Karakuli, a sparking glacial lake.
 On the three hour drive you may want to ask the driver to stop for photos, as the scenery is so breathtaking.
 The scenery and lake draws out the inner photographer, so remember to bring an extra memory card.
 Besides the breathtaking views another refreshing experience is the uncanny silence and pure air, a beautiful contrast to the bustle of Kashgar.

-Our guide and driver will take you back to Urumqi Airport to catch a flight, and make sure your check-in goes smoothly.
+Our guide and driver will take you to Kashgar Airport to catch a flight, and make sure your check-in goes smoothly.